toinoublanc/MBTPy/README.md

 Based on their answers, individuals are assigned a four-letter personality type, such as INTJ (Introverted, Intuitive, Thinking, Judging) or ESFP (Extraverted, Sensing, Feeling, Perceiving).

-It's important to note that the MBTI test is not a scientifically validated test and it has been criticized for lack of empirical evidence and reliability, but it is still widely used as a tool for personal development, self-awareness and, in the present case, training a deploying a machine learning model.
+It's important to note that the MBTI test is not a scientifically validated test and it has been criticized for lack of empirical evidence and reliability, but it is still widely used as a tool for personal development, self-awareness and, in the present case, training and deploying a machine learning model.

 ## Repository structure